bytecodealliance/regalloc2/doc/FASTALLOC.md

 constraint to use whatever register was assigned to the reuse def.

-Because of the way reuse operands and reused inputs are handled, when selecting a register for an early use operand with a fixed constraint, the PReg is also marked as unavailable in the `available_pregs` late set if the operand is a reused input.
+Because of the way reuse operands and reused inputs are handled, when selecting a register for an early-use operand with a fixed constraint, the PReg is also marked as unavailable in the `available_pregs` late set if the operand is a reused input.
 And when selecting a register for reuse def operands, the selected register is marked as unavailable